Reviewed by Whitney White, MS CMHC, NCC., LPC

 International Classification of Diseases (ICD-10):

-The ICD-10 is like a database for the classification of diseases.
 It was formulated by WHO and set as a standard for diagnostic purposes.
 It encompasses the diagnosis and treatment of all types of diseases whether related to the brain or any other body part.
 The schizophrenia diagnostic criteria according to this manual is:

 “At least one positive symptom (Hallucinations, paranoia, delusions etc.) or at least two of the negative symptoms (social and emotional withdrawal, lack of motivation etc.) and cognitive symptoms (memory lapse, trouble focusing etc.) should be actively present for at least one month.”